 In compliance with Titles VI & VII of the Civil Rights Act of 1964, Title IX of the Education Amendments of 1972, Section 504 of the Rehabilitation Act of 1973, the Age Discrimination in Employment Act of 1967, the Americans with Disabilities Act, the Genetic Information Nondiscrimination Act of 2008, and Colorado law, Monte Vista School District does not unlawfully discriminate on the basis of race, color, sex, religion, national origin, ancestry, creed, age, marital status, sexual orientation, genetic information, disability or need for special education services in admissions, access to, treatment, or employment in educational programs or activities which it operates.
+Discrimination against employees and applicants for employment based on age, genetic information, and conditions related to pregnancy or childbirth is also prohibited in accordance with state and/or federal law.

 Complaint procedures have been established for students, parents, employees and members of the public.

-The following person(s) have been identified as the compliance officer for the district:
+The following person has been identified as the compliance officer for the district for all complaints except Title IX (sex/gender):

-Superintendent of Schools Monte Vista School District 345 East Prospect Avenue Monte Vista, Colorado 81144 (719)852-5996 RWebb@monte.k12.co.us
+Scott Wiedeman Superintendent of Schools Monte Vista School District 345 East Prospect Avenue Monte Vista, Colorado 81144 (719)852-5996 superintendent@monte.k12.co.us